The Love Lab – The science behind the Gottman Method

 We make a very detailed evaluation to have a clear image about the couple relationship, with its strengths and weaknesses that generated the need of therapy, but also a diagnose of some possible individual blocks.

-The Gottman Approach Assessment is composed of 3 sessions which take approximately 4 hours total, plus the review of a set of questionnaires that each member of the couple completes.
+The Gottman Approach Assessment is composed of 3 sessions, 5 hours total, plus the review of a set of questionnaires that each member of the couple completes.

 Session 1: Understanding Relationship History